 When it comes to damaged hair, we think it’s just as important to understand how to prevent damage as it is to know how to repair damaged locks.
 Which is why we teamed up with Ruth Roche, Pureology artist, and Ashley Brown, Mizani artist, to teach you everything you’ve ever wanted to know about damaged hair.
-Whether you have dark brown hair or grey balayage, you’re going to want to make note of these tips.
+Whether you’re struggling with damaged strands or want to fortify your hair care routine against damage, you’ve come to the right place.

 Continue reading to learn everything from what causes damaged hair, how to prevent it, and how to treat it.